giuliacencetti/Surrogate_net_generation/README.md

 Code for the article "Generating surrogate temporal networks from mesoscale building blocks" by Giulia Cencetti and Alain Barrat.
+Pre-print: https://arxiv.org/abs/2411.05477.
+Seminar: https://socialdatascience.network/fall2024/sess3.html

 To generate the surrogate networks: